SHGliscor/Pokebot3DS-CFW/README.md

 ## Disclaimer

 POKEBOT3DS-CFW is an independent homebrew/automation project.
-Use it only with hardware, game copies and save data you are authorised to modify or automate.
-Keep backups of your SD card and important save data before testing custom firmware, patches or automation.
+Use it only with you actual 3DS hardware this is NOT made for an EMULATOR, Keep backups of your SD card and important save data before testing custom firmware, patches or automation.